 Individual Section Report Example (pdf)

-The new individual section report includes item means and frequencies for each participating course section in a department.
-To help put the results for a particular course section into context, the new report also includes comparison group means at the department, school/college, and campus level.
+The individual section report includes item means and frequencies for each participating course section in a department.
+To help put the results for a particular course section into context, the report also includes comparison group means at the department, school/college, and campus level.

 A brief description of the individual section report is below.
 For more information and help interpreting results, download the document Interpreting SRTI Results: A Guide for Instructors.